 person doesn’t enlist in the army and then come home and continue life as

-army.
-Instead, he comes home and packs his bags and starts a new life in an
+usual.
+Soon after he signs the papers and becomes the army's property, he packs his bags and starts a new life

-realm.
-He soon discovers that his nearest enemy is himself, his own flesh,
+devil.
+He soon discovers that his nearest enemy is himself, his own sinful

 and he is commanded to put it to death, as Paul said, “I die daily”

 (1Cor 15-32).
-The fact that there are more soldiers killing each other than
+The fact that there are more soldiers killing each other in

-backpack and heavy gear, digging trenches, etc., is actually easier than
+with heavy gear and digging trenches is actually easier than

 being a Christian, who is called to put to death the deeds of the flesh.
 If

-having faith in Jesus were easy, more people would believe in Him, and if
+being a Christian were easy, more people would believe in Jesus, and if

 the Christian life glorified the flesh, the whole world would clamor to Him.